upperlinecode/jeopardy-cli-python-apis/README.md

 </details>
 <br>

-**Note that this is a STRETCH lab, which means that most students will not start it at all, and those who do are only expected to get about halfway through level 1 in the time allotted.**
+**Note that this is a STRETCH lab, which means that most students will only get about halfway through level 1 in a normal lab block of time.**

 ## Environment Setup